-- Our COVID-19 Prevention Program has been shared with all District employees. - o The CPP is available on the District's website. - On-line training via Keenan Safe Schools web portal. - Information regarding COVID-19-related benefits to which the employee may be entitled has been shared with all District employees (Appendix C). - We have informed employees of COVID-19 facts, including: - It is an infectious disease that can be spread through the air via respiratory droplets. - It can be transmitted when a person touches a contaminated object and then touches his or her eyes, nose, or mouth. - An infected individual may be asymptomatic (show no symptoms), but can still be contagious. - o It can be deadly, with a current fatality rate of 1.6% in the United States. - Methods of physical distancing of at least six feet and the importance of combining physical distancing with the wearing of face coverings.
+- Our COVID-19 Prevention Program (CPP) has been shared with all District employees. - The CPP is available on the District's website. - On-line training via Keenan Safe Schools web portal. - Information regarding COVID-19-related benefits to which the employee may be entitled has been shared with all District employees (Appendix C).

-- Physical distancing combined with mask wearing and hand washing are the best strategies to minimize the potential infection from COVID-19 when working indoors. - Wash hands frequently with soap and water for at least 20 seconds. - When soap and water are not available, use a hand sanitizer consisting of at least 60% ethyl alcohol. - The correct use of a face covering by all individuals is the best way to protect yourself, and others, if indeed you are infected. - That if an employee is showing any symptoms of COVID-19, including running a temperature of 100.4 or higher, that they are not to report to work, report their symptoms to their supervisor, and seek the advice of a medical professional.
+- We have informed employees of COVID-19 facts, including: - It is an infectious disease that can be spread through the air via respiratory droplets. - It can be transmitted when a person touches a contaminated object and then touches his or her eyes, nose, or mouth. - An infected individual may be asymptomatic (show no symptoms), but can still be contagious. - o It can be deadly, with a current case-fatality rate of 1.4% in the United States. - o Highly effective vaccines and boosters are available and strongly recommended. - Methods of physical distancing and the importance of combining physical distancing with the wearing of face coverings. - Vaccinations and physical distancing combined with mask wearing and hand washing are the best strategies to minimize the potential infection from COVID-19 when working indoors. - Wash hands frequently with soap and water for at least 20 seconds. - When soap and water are not available, use a hand sanitizer consisting of at least 60% ethyl alcohol. - The correct use of a face covering by all individuals is the best way to protect yourself, and others, if indeed you are infected. - That if an employee is showing any symptoms of COVID-19, including running a temperature of 100.4 or higher, that they are not to report to work, report their symptoms to their supervisor, and seek the advice of a medical professional.